Hyper (2016 film): Soundtrack

 The music for the songs is composed by M. Ghibran and released on Lahari Music company.
 Mani Sharma composed the background score of the film.

 Reception

 A critic from The Hindu wrote that "Sathyaraj and Rao Ramesh, who steals the show yet again, are the film’s saving grace".
 Pranitha Jonnalagedda of The Times of India said that "The film is predictable at places and endearing at times.
 But on the whole, it feels like watching paint dry.
 Here’s a film which has its heart in the right place but the beats aren’t quite right".
 Jeevi of Idlebrain.com opined that "On a whole, Hyper is a film made for the masses".
-A critic from 123telugu said that "On the whole, Hyper is a typical masala entertainer which has some entertaining moments".